Flatlands, Brooklyn: Post offices and ZIP Code

 Flatlands is covered by ZIP Code 11234.
-The United States Post Office's Canarsie Station is located at 10201 Flatlands Avenue, while the Ryder Station is located at 1739 East 45th Street.
+The United States Post Office's Canarsie Station is located at 10201 Flatlands Avenue, while the Ryder Station is located at 2222 Flatbush Avenue.

 Education

 Community District 22 generally has a similar ratio of college-educated residents to the rest of the city as of 2018.
 Though 40% of residents age 25 and older have a college education or higher, 13% have less than a high school education and 48% are high school graduates or have some college education.
 By contrast, 40% of Brooklynites and 38% of city residents have a college education or higher.

 Community District 22's rate of elementary school student absenteeism is slightly lower than the rest of New York City.

 Schools

 Flatlands contains the following public elementary schools that serve grades PK-5 unless otherwise indicated: